athul/blog/content/blog/fastapi_deta.md

 ---
 [FastAPI](https://fastapi.tiangolo.com/) is a a Python Framework for building RESTful APIs.
 It has all the simplicity of Python with a added advantages of Async⚡️, automatic Schema Generation and OpenAPI and Python Types✨(with Pydantic).
 FastAPI is relatively a new Project and is gaining quite a good traction in the Dev world.
 It has got nearly [16k stars on GitHub](https://github.com/tiangolo/fastapi) and about 160 contributors.
 The main plus side of FastAPI is the documentation which is **Top Notch**.

-[Deta](https://deta.sh) is a cloud based startup and focuses on building a cloud which is developer friendly and to reduce the hassle from idea to app.
+[Deta](https://deta.sh) is a company that is building a cloud platform which is developer friendly and to reduce the hassle from idea to app.

 > *"Deta is building a cloud for the developers with less build "bells and whistles", only what's needed to get the job done – a Micro Cloud."*

 Personally what attracted me to deta was the ease to implement.
 I was having a hard time to connect FastAPI with SQLalchemy since I am a noob.
 Then Deta entered or at least then I came to know about it.

-I was skeptical at first but, the simplicity of working with Deta amazed me and their Slack community is ✨.
+I was skeptical at first, but the simplicity of working with Deta amazed me and their Slack community is ✨.
 The creators are almost active everytime and they will help you in anyway possible to overcome an issue.

 ## What we'll build
 We're going to build a Personal **Mailing List** API with

 - FastAPI
+  - for the API and Logic
+- Deta.sh
-- Deta.sh as our DB
+  - as our DB
+- Deploy it
-- Deploy it on Deta Micros
+  -  on Deta Micros

 We're only going to build the API, you can use [Mailgun](https://www.mailgun.com/) or [SendGrid](https://sendgrid.com/) to send the emails.
 Our API will consist of 4 Operations.